Tuition and Fees

 Please contact Program Director Mark Bush at firstname.lastname@example.org for more information.

-The College of Health and Public Affairs’ Undergraduate Student Services office, located in Suite 115 in Health and Public Affairs II, hosts a series of college orientations aimed at providing students with specific information they will need to successfully complete a degree program in the college.
+The College of Community Innovation and Education's Undergraduate Affairs office, located in Suite 110 in the Education Complex on main campus and Suite 200 in UnionWest at Creative Village at UCF Downtown, hosts a series of college orientations aimed at providing students with specific information they will need to successfully complete a degree program in the college.
 These orientations are held throughout the year in conjunction with general UCF orientations (see “University Level” below).
 During the college orientations, students will receive academic advisement and register for classes.
-For specific information, visit Undergraduate Student Services or contact the office directly at 407-823-0010.
+For specific information, visit Undergraduate Affairs or contact the office directly at 407-823-3723.